rabbitstack/fibratus/README.md

 ### Quick start

-Check the [walkthrough](https://www.fibratus.io/#/filters/rules?id=loading-rules) how to load and create detection rules.
+Check the [walkthrough](https://www.fibratus.io/#/filters/rules?id=loading-rules) on how to load and create detection rules.

 - Observe Microsoft Outlook attachments creating on the file system